Ukraine’s first deputy foreign minister to visit India on Sunday | Politics

 "The First Deputy Minister of Foreign Affairs of Ukraine Emine Dzhaparova will be on an official visit to India from April 9 to 12,'' it said.

-It said Dzhaparova will hold talks with Verma, during which both sides are expected to discuss bilateral relations and exchange views on the current situation in Ukraine and global issues of mutual interest.
+It said Dzhaparova will hold talks with Verma, during which both sides are expected to discuss bilateral relations, exchange views on the current situation in Ukraine and global issues of mutual interest.

 Dzhaparova will also call on Minister of State for External Affairs and Culture Meenakshi Lekhi and meet Deputy National Security Adviser Vikram Misri.